Amateur Radio License Test Exam Sessions

-All VE test sessions are open to all individuals, and are held at St. Giles Evangelical Presbyterian Church at 2027 Emerywood Avenue in Charlotte.
-Test sessions start at 9:00am, so please arrive by 8:30am to register.
-All test elements are given at each session.
-Walk ins are welcome, but we would appreciate it if you register by sending an email to Our VE Team or call 704-948-7373 if you need additional information.
+All MARS-sponsored Amateur Radio exam sessions are open to all applicants.
+The exams are held in the Gymnasium building behind St. Giles Evangelical Presbyterian Church at 2027 Emerywood Avenue in Charlotte.
+All exams start at 9:00AM – Please arrive by 8:45AM.
+Walk-ins are welcome up until 9:00AM, but we find it helpful if you register by sending an email to our VE Team Manager [here] or calling 704-641-0959.
+You may also contact us if you need additional information.

 |Please bring the following to the test session:||Scheduled Sessions|

 |WCARS-VEC Exam fee of $10.00 (Cash Preferred)||February 16, 2019|

 |Photo ID (Drivers License / Passport)||May 4, 2019|

 |Your original Amateur License and a copy||August 10, 2019|